SweetGithubName/php-json-rpc/README.md

 ```
 For the other examples, you'll need to follow the README file to set up the
 necessary environment first.

 2. Once your example is working, replace the method translator and the server-side
 code from the "Example/Stateless" directory with your own code.

-3. Write a clean wrapper around the JSON-RPC client class that will dove-tail
+3. Write a clean wrapper around the JSON-RPC client class that will dovetail
 nicely with your own project.

 ## Unit tests